The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$

 \section{Galaxy cluster samples}

-\three\ \citep[][]{Cui2018} is composed of $324$ galaxy clusters with masses above $M_{200}>6.24\times 10^{14}h^{-1}M_\odot$ and located at the centre of zoom-in resimulated regions of radius $15h^{-1}$~Mpc.
+\three\ \citep[][]{Cui2018} is composed of $324$ galaxy clusters with masses above $M_{200}>6.24\times 10^{14}h^{-1}~M_\odot$ and located at the centre of zoom-in resimulated regions of radius $15h^{-1}$~Mpc.
 These regions were selected from the fiducial $N$-body and dark-matter-only MultiDark Planck 2 simulation at redshift $z=0$ \citep[MDPL2,][]{Klypin2016}, to subsequently carry out a re-simulation with hydrodynamics physics.
 The MDPL2 has a size of comoving length $1$~$h^{-1}$~Gpc and is simulated with $3840^3$ dark matter particles with a mass resolution of $1.5\times 10^{9}h^{-1}$~Mpc.
-For the resimulation of \three, the effective mass resolutions for dark matter and gas are $m_\mathrm{DM}=1.27 \times 10^9h^{-1}M_\odot$ and $m_\mathrm{gas}=2.36 \times 10^8h^{-1}M_\odot$, respectively.
+For the resimulation of \three, the effective mass resolutions for dark matter and gas are $m_\mathrm{DM}=1.27 \times 10^9h^{-1}~M_\odot$ and $m_\mathrm{gas}=2.36 \times 10^8h^{-1}~M_\odot$, respectively.
 That is, the same combined mass resolution as for MDPL2 according to a baryon fraction of $\Omega_\mathrm{b}/\Omega_\mathrm{M}\sim 0.16$ (Planck 2015 cosmology).

 \three\ accounts for a broad range of baryonic physics in the \textsc{GADGET-X} code \citep[][]{Rasia2015}, which utilises a modern Smooth-Particle-Hydrodynamic (SPH) scheme based on a modified version of the \textsc{GADGET3} code \citep[for details, see][]{Beck2016}.
 The code implements a supermassive black hole accretion and active galactic nuclei (AGN) feedback by \citet[][]{Steinborn2015}.
 In addition, the \textsc{GADGET-X} code includes a metal dependent model for gas cooling \citep[][]{Wiersma2009}, an homogeneous ultra-violet background \citep[following][]{Haardt1996}, a star formation model accounting for the metal enrichment of the ICM \citep[][]{Tornatore2007} assuming a \citet[][]{Chabrier2003} stellar initial mass function, and supernova feedback \citep[][]{Springel2003}.
 For further details about the \textsc{GADGET-X} code and comparison with respect to other codes and schemes, we refer readers to \citet[][]{Cui2018}.
-It should be noted that although the resimulated Lagrangian regions contains multiple groups and clusters, in this work we focus on the central objects.
-With the aim of determining the redshift evolution of the CFP, we also studied in the detail \three\ clusters at redshifts equal to $z=0.07, 0.22, 0.33, 0.59$, and $0.99$.
+It should be noted that although the resimulated Lagrangian regions contains multiple groups and clusters, we focus in this work on the central objects.
+With the aim of determining the redshift evolution of the CFP, we also study in detail \three\ clusters at higher redshifts.
+Specifically, we explore the CFP at $z=0.00, 0.07, 0.22, 0.33, 0.59$, and $0.99$.